Design Principles for Sequence Models via Coefficient Dynamics: Experimental Validation

 \section{Experimental Validation}

 In this section, we empirically validate the principles discussed in Section~\ref{sec:principles} on selected tasks of the MAD benchmark~\citep{Poli2024Mad}.
 Additional experiments are reported in Appendix~\ref{app:extended-exp} and all details of the experimental setup are discussed in Appendix~\ref{app:exp-details}.

-The code for reproducing the experiments is available here: \url{https://git.sieber.io/mdl-design}. \paragraph{Principle~\ref{pple:implementation}} Given that the principle concerns the implementation of sequence models, we show its implication on the model's throughput in Appendix~\ref{app:extended-exp}. \paragraph{Principle~\ref{pple:zero-level-set}} Figure~\ref{fig:phi} shows the accuracy of different readout maps $\phi(\cdot)$ on the fuzzy in-context recall and selective copying tasks of MAD.
+\paragraph{Principle~\ref{pple:implementation}} Given that the principle concerns the implementation of sequence models, we show its implication on the model's throughput in Appendix~\ref{app:extended-exp}.

+\paragraph{Principle~\ref{pple:zero-level-set}} Figure~\ref{fig:phi} shows the accuracy of different readout maps $\phi(\cdot)$ on the fuzzy in-context recall and selective copying tasks of MAD.
 The other parameters are fixed to $A_t = \mathbb{I}$, $b_j = \nicefrac{1}{\sqrt{n}}$, $\eta_i = \sum_j \alpha_{i,j}$, across all readout maps.
 Since input selectivity is crucial for both tasks, we plot accuracy against the fraction of coefficients close to $0$ (near-zero set with $\epsilon = 0.001$) as well as the theoretical near-zero set of each $\phi(\cdot)$. \emph{The results show, that more coefficients are set close to zero as the near-zero set of the readout map grows.
 For both tasks this increases performance}.
 Additional results and the results for Principles~\ref{pple:kernel-approx} \&~\ref{pple:max_zero} are provided in Appendix~\ref{app:extended-exp}.

 \paragraph{Principle~\ref{pple:pos-info}} We show that $A_t \neq \mathbb{I}_n$ can replace positional embeddings (PE) for the simplest choice of~$A_t$.
 Figure \ref{fig:pos} shows the accuracy of four models on the noisy in-context recall of MAD, where we set $b_j=\nicefrac{1}{\sqrt{n}}$, $\eta_i = \sum_j \alpha_{i,j}$, and vary $A_t \in \{\mathbb{I}_n, 0.95\,\mathbb{I}_n \}$, $\phi(\cdot) = \{ \exp(\cdot), \textrm{softplus}(\cdot), \textrm{ReLU}(\cdot) \}$, and wether the models have PE or not.
 We choose a constant $A_t \!=\!
 0.95\,\mathbb{I}_n$, since it directly connects to ALiBi \citep{press2022train}.
 While ALiBi enables positional information via additive biases to the attention matrix, $A_t = 0.95\,\mathbb{I}_n$ does the same but via multiplication. \emph{The experiment shows that noisy in-context recall is solved by both PE and $A_t \neq \mathbb{I}_n$ for all readout maps.
 For $A_t \!=\! \mathbb{I}_n$ without PE, only $\phi (\cdot) = \textrm{ReLU}(\cdot)$ achieves non-random performance but does not perform perfectly.}